oclif/oclif.github.io/docs/flags.md

     dependsOn: ['extra-flag'],                   // this flag requires another flag
     exclusive: ['extra-flag'],                   // this flag cannot be specified alongside this other flag
     exactlyOne: ['extra-flag', 'another-flag'],  // exactly one of these flags must be provided
+    compatible: ['extra-flag'],                  // this flag can ONLY be used in combination with the provided flags
     relationships: [                             // define complex relationships between flags
       // Make this flag dependent on all of these flags {type: 'all', flags: ['flag-one', 'flag-two']}